 Hispanic:

-- There are 55% of Hispanic students who had finished their degrees in 2021, with 44% of them from the same college and 8 % of them from different colleges.
+- 55% of Hispanic students finished their degrees in 2021, with 44% of them from the same college and 8 % from different colleges.

 - 27% of Hispanic students no longer finish college.